ARMmbed/mbed-os/docs/design-documents/nfc/nfc_design.md

 ## NDEF API

-The NDEF API is constructed with these requirements in mind:
+The NDEF API is constructed with these requirements:

-* Minimizing memory allocation/copies
+- Minimizing memory allocation and copies.
-* NFC Forum compliance
+- NFC Forum compliance.
-* Ease of use
+- Ease of use.
-* Extensibility
+- Extensibility.

 ### Common objects

-We will provide multiple helpers to make it easy to create/parse common record types:
+We will provide multiple helpers to make it easy to create and parse common record types:

-* URI
+- URI.
-* Text
+- Text.
-* Smart Poster
+- Smart poster.
-* MIME data
+- MIME data.

-For instance, the `URI`'s class API is as follows:
+For instance, the `URI`'s class API is:

 ```cpp
 uri_prefix_t uri_prefix() const
 void set_uri_prefix(uri_prefix_t prefix)